Application Process for New First-Year Students

 UMD students may be admitted to the University Honors program in the Honors College on a space-available basis, normally after two semesters of coursework at UMD.
 Admission for current UMD students is highly competitive and the number of spaces available varies considerably from year to year.

-The University Honors application for current UMD students for fall 2017 will be available online May 1, 2017.
-Applications for fall 2017 are due by August 1, 2017.
+The Current Student Application to University Honors for fall 2018 will be available on May 1, 2018.
+Applications will be due by August 1, 2018.

 Current UMD students may join the Honors College by applying to a departmental honors program in their major, usually in the sophomore or junior year.
 Students should review the entrance and academic requirements for the departmental honors program in their major for more information.

 Which Honors living and learning program is right for you?

 Now that you’ve been invited to the Honors College at the University of Maryland, it’s time for you to consider which living and learning programs interest you most.
 To submit your preferences, use the web link in your letter from Prof. Susan Dwyer, Executive Director of the Honors College.